Workshops I Offer For Educators, Parents and Non Profits:

 Trauma Prevention and Resolution explores how trauma is imprinted on the body, brain, and spirit, and how trauma affects the physical, emotional, social, and academic performance of young people.
 Workshop topics include:

-- Interpreting student’s behavior: what fight, flight and freeze responses look like in the classroom
+- Interpreting student’s behavior: what fight, flight and freeze responses look like in the classroom and at home

 - Understanding how trauma impacts the brain, learning and behavior

-- Providing Mind-Body resources to help build resilience, to improve social skills and to teach self-regulation in the classroom
+- Providing Mind-Body resources to help build resilience, to improve social skills and to teach self-regulation

 - Learning about Psychological First Aid for young people who have experienced trauma